wea-f/ByePassHub/README.md

 **35+ Movies and Anime:** Go [here](https://github.com/wea-f/ByePassHub/blob/main/Movies%26Anime.md) or go to the Movies&Anime.md file <br> <br>

 #### Suggestions, report broken links, or donate a link: [ByePassHub Form](https://forms.gle/FaHsGQxFTnZ6uSvn9) <br> <br>

+Next update brainstorm:
+- Clean up games.md, add some more links.
+- Add a bunch of links to movies and anime.
+- Clean up exploits folder

 These links and bypasses are **not made by me**, they are found through many other lists and sites. <br>
 **If you use any of these links for your OWN list, I would appreciate if you made sure to credit me and the repository.
 I spend too much time on this lol** <br>